Iran and Turkmenistan Tour Program

 Day 5 Damghan - Gorgan / visit Gonbad-e Qavus

-Gorgan is the birthplace of Agha Mohammad Khan, the founder of Qajar dynasty, and it was flourished during Qajar period.
+Gorgan is also notable as the birthplace of Agha Mohammad Khan, founder of the Qajar dynasty, and the city flourished during the Qajar period.
+Explore the city’s rich historical and cultural heritage, setting the stage for the natural and architectural wonders ahead.

 Turkmen Sahra